Conrad O'Brien-ffrench: Mountaineering

 During O'Brien-ffrench's stay in India, he was introduced to mountaineering and the Himalayas.
 One of his more dangerous climbs was near Srinagar in the Vale of Kashmir.
 While climbing the Skoro La Pass, a mountain downpour created dangerous conditions, transforming the rocky cliff his party was ascending into an icy waterfall.
 A landslide, freezing conditions and dwindling light forced the team to rapidly forge an alternative route.
 O'Brien-ffrench led the team to safety, and ultimately to the summit.

 O'Brien-ffrench explored the Himalayas, Austrian Alps and other ranges, meeting Sir Francis Younghusband, Frank Smythe, Sir John Hunt and Sir Edmund Hillary.
 In The May Mountaineer, O'Brien-ffrench describes skiing adventures among the peaks and glaciers of the Austrian Alps.
-When living in Banff, he often rock-climbed and ski'd in the Lake and Fairhome ranges.
+When living in Banff, he often rock-climbed and skied in the Lake and Fairhome ranges.
 Elected to the Alpine Club in 1933, he became a lifelong member.
 The following are some of his earlier climbs, documented upon his nomination to the Alpine Club in London, England.